jiriteach/speedtest-server-finder/README.md

 - `keyword` - can include a `provider` or `city` or `country`.
 - minimum 3 letters or more required for a search.

 -- Not associated with Ookla.
+Built for educational purposes as part of learning the `Bootstrap` framework - https://getbootstrap.com/.